robertduplock/startrekbook.club/content/en/reviews/star-trek-the-next-generation-greater-than-the-sum-book-review-1.md

 weight = 10

 +++

-Previous books in the relaunch timeline were criticised for their inconsistencies of tone, character and direction.
-Can Christopher L. Bennett tie it all together and set up the forthcoming _Destiny_ trilogy?
-Or will the litverse lay in ruins?
+Star Trek fans criticised previous relaunch books for their inconsistences of tone, character, and direction.
+Can Christopher L. Bennett tie it together, set up the forthcoming _Destiny_ trilogy, and save the litverse from ruin?

 **Spoilers ahead!**